 But if a corp checked my kill-log and said "You're an AWOXer, application rejected." - well then they're intelligent and doing things right.
 There's nothing I can teach them, they have the proper attitude and protocol, so I leave them be.

-By the way, the corp that rejected my alt and wanted to put me in a "holding corp" was recently AWOXed by another member of Belligerent Undesirables to the tune of 2 billion ISK in damages, about a week after rejecting my toon.
+By the way, the corp that rejected my alt and wanted to put me in a "holding corp" was recently AWOXed by another member of Belligerent Undesirables to the tune of 2 billion ISK in damages, about a week after rejecting my toon.You said 'there's nothing you can teach them...'
+Are you saying that you join corporations to AWOX them so that you can teach them how to be better corporations?

 In a way, yes.
 Some CEOs are good leaders, but don't know anything about EVE.
 I can usually tell this right after AWOXing... they'll tell their members to dock up, reimburse the loss (as they're able), and convo me asking what it will take to make me drop corp.
 These CEO's are usually receptive to learning how to avoid AWOXing in the future and how to identify pilots that actually are a security risk.